MuradAladdinzade/LLM_Survey/README.md

-1) Low-Rank Adaption (LoRA): Low-Rank Adaptation is a popular and lightweight training technique that significantly reduces the number of trainable parameters, and is based on a crucial insight that the difference between the finetuned weights for a specialized task and the initial pre-trained weights often exhibits “low intrinsic rank” - meaning that it can be approximated well by a low rank matrix.
+1) Low-Rank Adaption (LoRA): Low-Rank Adaptation is a popular and lightweight training technique that significantly reduces the number of trainable parameters, and is based on a crucial insight that the difference between the fine-tuned weights for a specialized task and the initial pre-trained weights often exhibits “low intrinsic rank” - meaning that it can be approximated well by a low rank matrix.